Joint Center Plan for 2017

 The Future for Communities of Color

-Sessions with leaders from industry, academia, nonprofits, and philanthropy to discuss anticipated shifts in our culture and economy over the next decade and implications for communities of color (both opportunities and challenges) in areas such as health, financial services, voting, energy, education, transportation, workforce, and minority contracting.
+Sessions with leaders from industry, academia, nonprofits, government, and philanthropy to discuss anticipated shifts in our economy over the next decade.

-Bipartisan Breakfasts with Top Officials that bring together 25 economic development leaders, civil rights leaders, and private sector leaders to hear a top speaker, such as a congressional committee chair or cabinet official about policy issues that shape the future of communities of color.
+Bipartisan Breakfasts that bring together economic development leaders, civil rights leaders, and private sector leaders with a top speaker to discuss the future of communities of color.
 For past breakfasts click here.

-Roundtables for Top State & Local Elected Officials of Color from the Midwest and West covering issues that will shape the future of communities of color.
-By engaging with top state and local elected officials, the Joint Center can develop a leadership class of officials of color who are committed to creating innovative policy solutions and using data to solve challenges that face communities of color.
+Roundtables for Top State & Local Elected Officials of Color from the Midwest and West covering topics that will shape the future of communities of color.
 For past roundtables click here.

-Black Elected Officials: The Joint Center will also strengthen the infrastructure to implement innovation in communities of color by investing in its traditional work with Black Elected Officials.
-The Joint Center will collaborate with the National Association of Latino Elected and Appointed Officials (NALEO), the Center for Technology and Civic Life, and other partners to pilot a digital platform to more efficiently compile and update the Joint Center’s Roster of 10,000 Black Elected Official and NALEO’s Roster of 6,000 Latino elected officials, including those on the municipal level.
+Black Elected Officials Infrastructure: The Joint Center will also strengthen the infrastructure to implement innovation in communities of color.
+For example, the Joint Center will collaborate with the National Association of Latino Elected and Appointed Officials (NALEO), the Center for Technology and Civic Life, and other partners to pilot a digital platform to more efficiently compile and update the Joint Center’s Roster of 10,000 Black Elected Official and NALEO’s Roster of 6,000 Latino elected officials.
 The Joint Center will also work with organizations like the African American Mayors Association, the National Association of Black County Officials, the National Black Caucus of State Legislators, the National Black Caucus of Local Elected Officials, and the National Black Council of School Board Members on projects like training for new Black Elected Officials.

 Diversity Among Hill Staff & Agency Appointments